-Mr Nelson Rolihlahla Mandela is sometimes called by other names.
+The late Mr Nelson Rolihlahla Mandela is sometimes referred to in other names.

 Each name has its own special meaning and story.
 When you use them you should know what you are saying and why.
 So here is a brief explanation of each name: